saritahub/bank-tech-test/README.md

 ## Class design
 The class design recipe for Account and Transaction can be found [**here.**](https://github.com/saritahub/bank-tech-test/blob/main/recipe/class_design_recipe.md)
-- This describes the process of designing the class, with the initial unit and integration test set ups.
+- This describes the process of designing the class, with the initial unit test set-up.